HL7/US-Core/source/pages/_includes/us-core-organization-intro.md

 **Profile specific implementation guidance:**

-- Preferred identifier for Organizations is National Provider Identifier (NPI), or Clinical Laboratory Improvement Amendments (CLIA) for labs.
+- The preferred identifier for an Organization is the National Provider Identifier (NPI), or Clinical Laboratory Improvement Amendments (CLIA) for labs.

 ### Examples